Microlocal Analysis of Quantum Fields on Curved Spacetimes: Hadamard states and scattering theory

 \init

-In this section we study the construction of Hadamard states from {\em scattering data}, ie from data at future or past {\em time infinity}.
-This construction is related to the construction of Hadamard states from past or future null infinity on asymptotically flat spacetimes, which we reviewed in Sect. \ref{sec10}.
-The geometric assumptions on the spacetime $(M, g)$ is that it should be {\em asymptotically static}, at past or future time infinity, see Subsect. \ref{sec12.1}.
-Roughly speaking this means that $M$ should be of the form $\rr\times \Sigma$ and $g$ should tend to a standard static metric $g_{\outin}$, see \ref{sec4.1c.3}, when $t\to \pm \infty$.
+In this chapter we study the construction of Hadamard states from {\em scattering data}, i.e., from data at future or past {\em time infinity}.
+This construction is related to the construction of Hadamard states from past or future null infinity on asymptotically flat spacetimes, which we reviewed in Chapter \ref{sec10}.
+The geometric assumption on the spacetime $(M, g)$ is that it should be {\em asymptotically static}, at past or future time infinity, see Section \ref{sec12.1}.
+Roughly speaking, this means that $M$ should be of the form $\rr\times \Sigma$ and $g$ should tend to a standard static metric $g_{\outin}$, see Subsections \ref{sec4.1c.3}, when $t\to \pm \infty$.

-The existence of the {\em out} and {\em in vacuum states} $\omega_{\outin}$ for a Klein-Gordon operator $P$ on $(M, g)$, ie of states looking like the Fock vacua for the static Klein-Gordon operators $P_{\outin}$ on $(M, g_{\outin})$ at large positive or negative times is often taken for granted in the physics literature.
+The existence of the {\em out} and {\em in vacuum states} $\omega_{\outin}$ for a Klein-Gordon operator $P$ on $(M, g)$, i.e., of states looking like the Fock vacua for the static Klein-Gordon operators $P_{\outin}$ on $(M, g_{\outin})$ at large positive or negative times, is often taken for granted in the physics literature.

 We will explain the result of \cite{GW4}, which provides a proof of the existence of $\omega_{\outin}$ and more importantly of their Hadamard property.